-Then you could be forgiven, for believing the ingredients really do what they say on the bottle.
+Then you could be forgiven for believing the ingredients do what they say on the bottle.

-The very thought of washing your hair in natural suds is a delight,
+The very thought of washing your hair in organic suds is a delight.

-Yet sadly when it comes to your personal hair products, the use of the word shampoo is actually a bit of misnomer and here’s why….
+Yet sadly, when it comes to your personal hair products, using the word shampoo is a bit of a misnomer.

-Petrochemicals, detergents and emollients, such as Cetyl alcohol and Stearates, are just some of the ingredients found in shampoo brands, that call themselves Organic.
+These are just some of the ingredients in shampoo brands that market themselves as organic.

-Alarmingly, there has been such an influx of companies trying to mislead consumers, so much so that the organic consumer’s agency felt it necessary to quote the following:
+Alarmingly, there has been an influx of companies trying to mislead consumers, so much so that the organic consumer’s agency felt it necessary to quote the following:

 When it comes to organic shampoos and soaps, anything that says it is “organic” almost certainly is not.

-Many organic shampoo brands, add a large amount of floral herbal waters and essential oils to their products.
+Many organic shampoo brands add many floral, herbal waters and essential oils to their products.

-So what exactly is the answer, what do you look out for when thinking about purchasing a certified organic shampoo?
+So what is the answer?
+What do you look out for when purchasing certified organic shampoo?
 The soil association has some great guidelines about organic products.

-Unfortunately until governing bodies can agree on stricter guidelines, it really must come down to the consumer being a savvy buyer and becoming your own label detective.
+Still, until governing bodies can agree on a global guideline, it comes down to you, the consumer being a savvy buyer and becoming your own label detective.

-A tip to look out for, is that Organic Natural shampoo tends to have low suds, or may even be completely lather free.
+A tip to look out for is that organic or natural dry shampoo tends to have low suds or may even be completely lather free.